 It’s quite possible your doctor will recommend hormonal contraception to treat an ovarian cyst.
 The idea is that if ovulation is suppressed, cysts won’t form, right?

 Early formulations of the pill were associated with a lower rate of functional cysts, which many physicians took to mean it could treat ovarian cysts causing them to adopt this treatment practice in the 1970’s.
-While this approach has shown to be ineffective, it hasn’t really stopped physicians from using it as a treatment.
+While this approach has shown to be ineffective7, it hasn’t really stopped physicians from using it as a treatment.
 Plus, it can’t shrink or affect an existing cyst in any way.
 And, keep in mind that birth control options (especially progestin-only options) do not necessarily stop ovulation from happening.

-According to a 2014 Cochrane Review, there is no evidence that oral contraceptives cause the resolution of ovarian cysts any faster than what would happen naturally.
+According to a 2014 Cochrane Review8, there is no evidence that oral contraceptives cause the resolution of ovarian cysts any faster than what would happen naturally.
 “Therefore, birth control pills should not be used for this purpose.
 A better approach is to wait two to three months for the cysts to disappear on their own.”

 Plus, we know that the pill can possibly cause a whole host of other unpleasant hormonal side effects.
 Even if hormonal contraception seemed to work, once you quit taking the pill, your cysts are likely to return if you haven’t addressed the root cause,.